openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

 <td >![](http://vizzzion.org/blog/wp-content/uploads/2011/04/active-viewpad_thumb.jpg)
 </td></tr></table>

-We have a basic, Plasma-based shell right now, which runs on three target devices ”
+We have a basic, Plasma-based shell right now, which runs on three target devices â€”
-          and probably some more, but that™s what we™ve tested so far.
+          and probably some more, but thatâ€™s what weâ€™ve tested so far.
 It performs well, runs stable and is usable with a touch-screen.
 While Plasma Tablet is quite fun already, do not expect release quality yet, as it is a snapshot of our efforts.
 Find the download location for the Balsam Professional live image on the [wiki](http://community.kde.org/Plasma/Active/Installation#Balsam_Professional_Live_Image).

 [open-slx](http://www.open-slx.com) has created a Balsam
           Professional live image based on openSUSE 11.4 running Plasma Active. open-slx (my employer) are developing Plasma Active for openSUSE in the openSUSE Build Service.
-We™ve also created packages which can be installed online on top of openSUSE 11.4.
+Weâ€™ve also created packages which can be installed online on top of openSUSE 11.4.
 You can find [installation
             instructions](http://community.kde.org/Plasma/Active/Installation) in our Wiki, also for Meego.

-Of course you want to run Plasma Active on a ˜real™ device, we currently recommend
+Of course you want to run Plasma Active on a â€˜realâ€™ device, we currently recommend
           either the ExoPC (WeTab), the Lenovo Ideapad, or a Viewsonic Viewpad 10.
 You can find instructions for devices in the [Wiki](http://community.kde.org/Plasma/Active/Devices)